ansible/ansible/docsite/rst/intro_configuration.rst

 nocows
 ======

-By default ansible will take advantage of cowsay if installed to make /usr/bin/ansible-playbook runs more exciting.
+By default Ansible will take advantage of cowsay if installed to make /usr/bin/ansible-playbook runs more exciting.
 Why?
 We believe systems management should be a happy experience.
 If you do not like the cows, you can disable them by setting 'nocows' to 1::